Homes by Architects Tour

 Will I get a ticket?

 A wristband will serve as your ticket and you’ll need to show it at the entrance to each home.
-Pick up your wristband by showing your ticket purchase confirmation at the greeters at the first home you visit.
+Pick up your wristband by showing your Eventbrite confirmation email at the volunteers at the first home you visit.

 You may visit the homes in whatever order you choose.
 Your wristband is good for both days of the tour.
 If your wristband is lost, simply tell a greeter at any of the tour homes and you’ll be given a replacement.